-The museum is housed in the former palace of the Duchess Maria Christina and her husband Duke Albert of Saxen-Teschen, an avid art collector after whom the gallery is named.
+The museum is housed in the former palace of Duchess Maria Christina and her husband Duke Albert of Saxen-Teschen, an avid art collector after whom the gallery is named.

 Inside the museum

 Each floor of the museum is home to a different exhibition.
 The second floor is dedicated to the gallery's permanent collections, and throughout its sixteen rooms, visitors can admire some of the most important pieces of art from the past 130 years.
-Discover everything to French impressionism to German expressionism to the Russian avant-garde, and more, with Monet, Renoir, Cezanne, Matisse, Miró and Picasso being just some of the iconic artists displayed here.
+Discover everything from French impressionism to German expressionism to the Russian avant-garde, and more, with Monet, Renoir, Cezanne, Matisse, Miró, and Picasso being just some of the iconic artists displayed here.

 On the first floor, visit the 22 State Rooms occupied by various Habsburg family members over the course of 100 years.
 Travel back in time to Imperial Vienna as you explore their luxurious living quarters, which are still partly decorated and furnished in their original style.
 As this floor is also home to eight temporary exhibition spaces, the State Rooms occasionally operate on a different opening schedule to the rest of the museum, so we recommend checking before you visit.

-Due to the light-sensitivity of the print collection for which the museum is so famous, these incredible pieces of art - amongst them masterpieces by Durer, Ruben and Klimt - are displayed in rotating exhibitions.
+Due to the light sensitivity of the print collection for which the museum is so famous, these incredible pieces of art - amongst them masterpieces by Durer, Ruben, and Klimt - are displayed in rotating exhibitions.